AMReX-Codes/amrex/Docs/sphinx_documentation/source/AmrLevel.rst

 Pure virtual functions include:

    -  :cpp:`computeInitialDt` Compute an array of time steps for each level of refinement.
 Called at the beginning of the simulation.

    -  :cpp:`computeNewDt` Compute an array of time steps for each level of refinement.
 Called at the end of a coarse level advance.

    -  :cpp:`advance` Advance the grids at a level.

    -  :cpp:`post_timestep` Work after at time step at a given level.
 In this tutorial we do the AMR synchronization here.

    -  :cpp:`post_regrid` Work after regridding.
 In this tutorial we redistribute particles.

    -  :cpp:`post_init` Work after initialization.
 In this tutorial we perform AMR synchronization.

    -  :cpp:`initData` Initialize the data on a given level at the beginning of the simulation.

    -  :cpp:`init` There are two versions of this function used to initialize data on a level during regridding.
-One version is specifically for the case where the level did not previously exist (a newly created refined level)
+One version is specifically for the case where the level did not previously exist (a newly created refined level).

    -  :cpp:`errorEst` Perform the tagging at a level for refinement.

 StateData
 ---------